dlopes7/dynatrace-nodejs-native-wrapper/README.md

 # Dynatrace NodeJS Native Wrapper

-This is a wrapper around the C/C++ SDK, to monitor applications where the NodeJS agent is not supported This was built for Node 6.X applications
+This is a wrapper around the C/C++ SDK, to monitor applications where the NodeJS agent is not supported.
+This was built for Node 6.X applications

+> :warning: **Not supported**: This project is not supported by Dynatrace, it is a personal project, use at your own risk. :warning:

 ## Requirements